 A more individualized way to estimate retirement expenses is to start with your actual current expenses and adjust for changes after you stop working.
 Add up current annual outlays for major expense categories including housing, transportation, healthcare, food and utilities.

 Some retirement expenses will be lower than they are now.
-Retirement contributions and work-related expenses such as commuting costs will likely end entirely, for example.
+Retirement account contributions and work-related expenses such as commuting costs will likely end entirely, for example.
 However, you may spend more for travel and healthcare.
 For instance, if you retire before reaching Medicare eligibility at 65, you’ll have to budget for private health insurance.

 Consider using this free tool to match with a financial advisor who can help you integrate the various elements of your retirement plan.